Marketing, Entrepreneurship, and Hospitality and Tourism

 Integration of service systems management, human behavior, and marketing in the creation, delivery, and assurance of service quality and customer service.

-HTM 474 Wine Appreciation for the Business Professional 3
+HTM 474 Wine Business Management 3

 HTM 488 Special Topic in Resorts and Entertainment Attractions 3